mnurafii/Adolescence-Fanpage-Web/README.md

 # Adolescence-Fanpage-Web
 My final project in completing the basic web programming learning class on the dicoding platform.
 In this project, I took the theme from a Netflix film entitled Adolescence, which was released in March 2025.

+ Copyright (c) 2025 Meli Nurafianti Deasa Putri.
 Licensed under the MIT License.